hellmake/CAST-Highlight-Workshop/content/_index.md

 ## Accelerate the Modernization of a Portfolio of Applications to AWS, and on AWS

-In this workshop, you will learn how to use CAST Highlight to automatically and accurately analyze the cloud readiness of a portfolio of hundreds of custom applications of any technology in a week.
+In this workshop, you will learn how to use CAST Highlight to automatically and accurately analyze the cloud maturity of a portfolio of hundreds of custom applications of any technology in a week.
 This applies to both applications that still run on-premise or have been lifted-and-shifted to AWS, Google or Azure already, helping you to determine how to migrate & modernize them on AWS in a rapid and safe way.

 Beyond the initial assessment, you will also learn how to leverage CAST Highlight to track progress of your journey-to-cloud program throughout its lifetime, and continuously analyze the open source safety and software health of your entire portfolio over time, as applications keep getting modernized and evolve further.